White Flowers: A Comprehensive Guide

 Snow-in-Summer

-This ground cover provides a carpet of white flowers in late spring to early summer.
-It thrives in well-drained soil and full sunlight.
-Snow-in-Summer is drought-tolerant and can handle poor soil conditions.
+This ground cover produces a carpet of white flowers in late spring to early summer.
+It thrives in well-drained soil and full sunlight, handles drought well, and tolerates poor soil conditions.
+For filling awkward dry spots in a garden, it’s hard to beat.

 White Alyssum